grassrootseconomics/cic-ussd/README.md

 # cic-ussd

-A ussd client implementation that interfaces the community inclusion currencies custodial system.
+A ussd client implementation that interfaces with the community inclusion currencies custodial system.